scalameta/scalafmt/docs/contributing-scalafmt.md

 ## Compiling project

-- It's recommended to use Java 8, the project has not been tested with Java 11.
 - The project is built with `sbt`, to install sbt see https://www.scala-sbt.org/
 - Use `sbt tests/test` instead of `sbt test`, the former runs modestly fast unit tests for the JVM while `sbt test` is slower because it runs cross-platform